Download my website re-design and development proposal template that outlines how I wrote and charged for a £19k project.

 We shall audit the website with both Screaming Frog and Ahrefs to identify any issues and opportunities

-We shall identify some new keywords and new content you should create and backlinks you should seek to help you rank higher for those keywords.
+We shall identify some new keywords for great articles you should create and backlinks you should seek to help you rank higher for those keywords.